Colourful bird, rich light: The bird’s a Galah, and the light was ten minutes before sunset.

 When you’re using a polarising there are a few things you need to know:

-No!
-There are plenty of great shots possible at all hours of the day (and night).
+And there are other ways to get great shots possible at all hours of the day (and night).
 It’s just that you have to be a bit resourceful around the middle of day if you want to get good colour into your shots.
-One trick used by the pros, for example, is to get an assistant to hold a great big reflective sheet of gold-coloured metallic foil to bounce golden light into a scene.
-Or you can stand next to warm-coloured walls.
-And of course there are always polarising filters (mentioned above) to cut back on glare and get some nice blue into the skies.
+For example, you can get your subject to stand next to golden-coloured walls.
+And of course there are always the polarising filters (mentioned above) to cut back on glare and get some nice blue into the skies.

 Taken in the middle of the day, this macro photo received all the saturated light it needed from the flash

 And then there’s macro photography, where it’s likely your flash will overwhelm the surrounding light anyway.
-The photo of the bee shown at right was taken only a few minutes before the Willie Wagtail shot at the top of this page, yet it doesn’t lack the warm tones.
+The photo of the bee shown here was taken only a few minutes before the Willie Wagtail shot at the top of this page, yet it doesn’t lack the warm tones.

 As for photography other than macro, professional photographers use all sorts of tricks to restore the warm tones in the middle of the day.
 For example they might use large sheets of shiny gold foil to reflect warm light onto their subjects.
 Or they will put yellow gels over their flash for the same reason.
-A yellow wall or rock face can also cast warming tones onto a subject.
 If you look around and be a bit resourceful there is nothing stopping you from getting better colour into your shots in most situations.

-We can’t always pick the times or places we work, so if you’re out working in the middle of the day, then you might want to know my technique for working in harsh light.
+We can’t always pick the times or places we work, so if you’re out in the middle of the day, you might be interested in my technique for working in harsh light.

 Hey, I could fill a whole page about just this subject.
 So I did.